 This is part of the Multiclass Series.
-For more base classes, Search “Multiclass” above.
+For more base classes, click their title to visit their post.

-In Dungeons and Dragons, you can play anything from a Half-Orc Sorcerer to a Halfling Rogue.
+In Dungeons & Dragons , you can play anything from a Half-Orc Sorcerer to a Halfling Rogue.
 However, for some people, that isn’t enough.
 That’s when we get into “Multiclassing”.
 Basically you decide that you want to be trained in two different classes, and become something new altogether.

 Here are ideas for every multiclass.
 Sometimes you get the same character type regardless of which one you start with, but sometimes that can change the style from a narrative standpoint.